jgateley/MC6ProIntuitive/README.md

     preset_led_toggle: aqua

 ```
-The `deafult` palette (as seen above) is the default schema, and applies to any bank or preset that doesn't specify a color.
+The `default` palette (as seen above) is the default schema, and applies to any bank or preset that doesn't specify a color.

 ## Simple Format
 The Simple format is a human editable version of the backup format.